 The HKUST Institutional Repository collects, makes available, and preserves in digital format the scholarly output created by the HKUST community.
 Its interface provides for easy self-archiving by faculty, and organizes the documents in logical, easily retrieved fashion.

-The Repository uses DSpace, a software developed at MIT, which complies with the Open Archives Initiative (OAI); thus allowing articles to be easily discovered by web search engines, services, and indexing tools, such as Google Scholar, Elsevier's Scirus and OAIster.
+The Repository uses DSpace for storage, a software originally developed at MIT, which complies with the Open Archives Initiative (OAI); thus allowing articles to be easily discovered by web search engines, services, and indexing tools, such as Google and OAIster.

 The Repository, launched in February 2003, was the first of its kind in Hong Kong.
 Its developments were documented in this 2007 article.